vineeth-hegde/vineeth-hegde.github.io/README.md

 ## 🌟 Professional Summary
 💻 Java Developer with **5+ years** of experience in designing, developing, and deploying enterprise applications.
-⚡ Proficient in **Java, Spring Boot, Microservices, REST APIs**, and modern DevOps practices.
+⚡ Proficient in **Java, Spring Boot, Microservices, REST APIs** and modern DevOps practices.
 🏅 Recognized multiple times at DXC Technology for impactful contributions to **large-scale modernization projects**.
 🚀 Passionate about building **scalable, secure, and high-performance solutions**.